 If you are picking up your child from the program and you are running late, please call to let the staff know.
-You will be charged \$30 for the first 10 minutes after 5:30pm.
+You will be charged \$50 for the first 10 minutes after 5:30pm.
 An additional \$5 per minute after the first 10 minutes will be charged until your child is picked up.
 Late fees are charged per child for each incident, not per family.
 Late fee charges will be added to your next billing statement.
 After 30 minutes if we are not able to reach the guardians or an emergency contact person, law enforcement and social services will be notified.

-Any Head Start and Early Head Start families who are on the suspension list will be charged late fees for any time after the Head Start/Early Head Start hours.
-If 30 minutes after the Head Start/Early Head Start hours have ended and the child has not been picked up, law enforcement and social services will be notified.
+Any Head Start and Early Head Start families who are on the suspension list may be charged late fees for any time after the Head Start/Early Head Start hours at the discretion of the Fiscal Manager.